Webull Review (2026): My likes and dislikes of this trading platform

 The platform offers a suite of advanced yet intuitive charting tools designed for active traders.

-As part of its welcome promotion, Webull also provides free access to Level 2 market data for US stocks and Level 1 data for Singapore stocks.
+As part of its welcome promotion, Webull also provides free access to Level 2 market data for US stocks, OPRA for US Options and Level 1 data for Singapore stocks for a limited time, which can be further extended by trading at least once each, every 30 calendar days.

-It’s no wonder that Webull was awarded the best broker by Investopedia for low-cost options trading.
+The platform was even awarded the best broker by Investopedia for low-cost options trading.

-You’d be able to customize the option chain as well as get single leg option charts and real time charts.
+You’d be able to customise the options chain as well as get single leg options charts and real time charts.

 By combining competitive commission* and charting features, Webull has won fans amongst option traders.